Thell/milp-flow/NOTES.md

 # Notes

+11-16-2025

+With the current state of the code the 'best' setup is most likely to use

+top_n: 10, nearest_n: 10, no basin, and the threshold with budget based decay.

+The next step will be implmenting a new setup approach for generating the graph data.
+What I'm thinking is:

+- Calculate the max used (t,r) path length when _all_ nodes are assigned for both min capacity and max capacity modes (perhaps per root) after solving with the solver and a high enough budget.
+I estimate a budget ~933 will be what's needed, but that should be able to be confirmed using the max terminals experiment (all prizes=1) to find the right budget and then do a full solve with that budget.
+Then analyze the solution for the length metric.

+- Use the length as a cutoff to create the initial transit layer per root, instead of the nearest_n, then prune NTD1 for each layer.

+- For each layer: add that layer's root prize to the payload for each terminal and that layer's root capacity to the transit bounds of each node in the layer.

+- This will create the reference graph with terminals populated for prizes that can possibly be used instead of the top_n and transit routes that would possibly be utilized instead of nearest_n.

+The reductions and prunings would run against that data["G"] -> solver_graph.

+# Older Notes
 The purpose of this project is to figure out a way to optimize a Node Empire in Black Desert Online.